tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 tags: strategy
 ---

 *Co-authored by Tom Critchlow & Toby Shorin*{% include tufte-sn.html id="byline" content="This post is co-written with my good friend Toby Shorin of <a href='https://subpixel.space'>Subpixel Space</a>.
-Toby has contributed edits throughout the piece but also specific sections marked in-line" %}
+Toby has contributed edits throughout the piece but also specific sections <span class='contributor'>marked in-line in purple</span>" %}

 The thing no one tells you when you set out on your own is that you take on the task of shaping your own identity.
 A slowly unfurling project of internalizing and externalizing your hopes and dreams.